 He offers graduate and undergraduate courses on American social and cultural history from 1870-1930, American religion, antebellum reform and abolitionism, historical methods, and the history of the First Amendment and the impact of war on democracy.

 Freeberg is a Distinguished Lecturer for the Organization of American Historians, has served on the editorial board of the History of Education Quarterly, and has produced a number of public radio documentaries on historical themes.
 His research has been supported by grants from the American Council of Learned Societies, the Huntington Library, the Winterthur Museum, Newberry Library, the Gilder Lehrman Institute of American History, the Spencer Foundation, Emory University’s Center for Humanistic Inquiry, and others.
-He is the Chief Reader for the College Board’s Advanced Placement US History test, and serves on its test development committee.
+He has served as Chief Reader and test development committee member for the College Board’s Advanced Placement U.S. History exam.

 - The Age of Edison: Electric Light and the Invention of Modern America (Penguin, 2013)